Are you planning on buying a book to help you prep for SAT Writing?

 There are a lot of opportunities for practice.

-Finally, the end of the book has four well-written practice tests, which will be good additional practice if you need more than the ones in The Official SAT Study Guide.
+Finally, the end of the book has three well-written practice tests, which will be good additional practice if you need more than the ones in The Official SAT Study Guide.
 All of the questions have detailed answer explanations.

 Where it could be improved: